 Mesa Community College fosters an environment of religious inclusion where students of faith will be welcomed and supported.
-If you have religious practices and needs (as protected by Title IV of the Civil Rights Act) and would like to discuss possible accommodations, please review the Religious Accommodation Procedure and contact your instructor.
+If students have religious practices and needs (as protected by Title IV of the Civil Rights Act) and would like to discuss possible accommodations, they should review the Religious Accommodation Procedure and contact their instructor.

-Near the end of this course, you may receive an invitation to complete a course survey via Canvas and your MCC email.
-Your constructive feedback plays an important role in shaping quality education at MCC.
-All responses are completely confidential, and your name is not stored with your answers in any way.
-In addition, instructors will not see results from the survey until after final grades are submitted.
-Your participation is greatly appreciated.
-The course survey is only given in some MCC courses, so you may not receive a survey in all courses.
+Near the end of this course, students will receive an invitation to complete a course survey.
+Constructive feedback plays an important role in shaping quality education at MCC.
+All responses are completely confidential, and student names are not stored with answers in any way.
+Instructors will not see survey results until after final grades are submitted.
+Student participation is greatly appreciated.

 Statement on Student Responsibilities

 It is the student’s responsibility to understand the policies listed in this syllabus as these are the guidelines that the instructor will follow for grading, attendance, etc. It is also every student’s responsibility to read and understand the college policies included in the student handbook as they may apply in the case of an incomplete grade or withdrawal.
 In addition to this syllabus, all students should be aware of the district Administrative Regulations that articulate student rights